-If supervised visitation has to occur the many people have asked me whether a family member or friend could fulfill the duty of being the person to perform the supervisory role.
+If supervised visitation has to occur, many people have asked me whether a family member or friend could fulfill the duty of performing the supervisory role.
 A judge would need to see that the person selected is a neutral party.
 Your mother or your spouse’s mother is probably not the best choice to be the supervisor.
-In the event that the supervisor needs to report back to the judge on an incident or at least to provide a status update, that judge would need an unbiased and objective assessment of how the visitation sessions are going.
+If the supervisor needs to report back to the judge on an incident or provide a status update, that judge would need an unbiased and objective assessment of how the visitation sessions are going.
 If you cannot show that your proposed supervisor is likely to be fair to both sides, then the odds are good that this person will not be eligible.

 Next, the safety and well-being of the child would be considered.
 The bottom line is: can the supervisor keep your child safe in a situation where something goes wrong.
-If your supervisor is not physically able to intervene in a situation then it is unlikely that this person would be a suitable supervisor.
-Additionally, if the supervisor frequently has to leave sessions for work or other commitments then they would not be the best choice, either.
+If your supervisor is not physically able to intervene in a situation, then it is unlikely that this person would be a suitable supervisor.
+Additionally, if the supervisor frequently has to leave sessions for work or other commitments, they would not be the best choice.

 Domestic violence and child abuse and their role in supervised visitation arrangements

-First off, if domestic violence or child abuse has led a court to determine that supervised visitation is necessary then there is little chance that the judge would allow a friend or family member to perform the role of the supervisor.
+First off, if domestic violence or child abuse has led a court to determine that supervised visitation is necessary, then there is little chance that the judge would allow a friend or family member to perform the supervisor's role.
 There is a wide range of neutral parties that could intervene and act as supervisors in this situation.
-They include church leaders, community groups, a teacher at a school or childcare facility where your child attends, CPS employees or even mental health professionals who are familiar with your family.
+They include church leaders, community groups, a teacher at a school or childcare facility where your child attends, CPS employees, or even mental health professionals who are familiar with your family.
 A judge will usually put in safeguards to protect the well-being of these people, as well.

 What happens once a supervisor is selected in your child custody case?

-Instruction will need to occur in regard to how the supervisor is to administer these supervised visitation sessions.
-The responsibilities and duties of the supervisor will be laid out in the divorce decree in order to provide the supervisor with specific instructions on how to perform their duties.
+Instruction will need to occur regarding how the supervisor is to administer these supervised visitation sessions.
+The supervisor's responsibilities and duties will be laid out in the divorce decree to provide the supervisor with specific instructions on how to perform their duties.
 You should always have a copy of your orders handy and should make a copy available to the supervisor as well.

-The supervisor will typically take notes on each session, detailing the progress made by the parent with the supervised visitation assignment.
+The supervisor will typically take notes on each session, detailing the parent's progress with the supervised visitation assignment.
 Those notes will be communicated to the custodial parent.
-If there are problems that occur in these supervised visitation settings they will need to be communicated to the custodial parent.
-Reason being is that the custodial parent may need to file a modification lawsuit in court in order to address those issues and further restrict visitation if need be.
+If problems occur in these supervised visitation settings, they will need to be communicated to the custodial parent.
+The reason is that the custodial parent may need to file a modification lawsuit in court to address those issues and further restrict visitation if need be.

 It is a transition for all parties involved when it comes to starting up supervised visitation sessions.
-For that reason, the visits will typically start off as being very short and during the daytime.
-A lunch visitation schedule is not uncommon where you as the parent with visitation rights will bring a meal to the visitation location for you and your child to share.
-It is typical to have restrictions in place that bar you from drinking alcohol for a period of twenty-four hours prior to the beginning of the supervised visitation session.
+For that reason, the visits will typically start as being very short and during the daytime.
+A lunch visitation schedule is not uncommon where you, as the parent with visitation rights, will bring a meal to the visitation location for you and your child to share.
+It is typical to have restrictions in place that bar you from drinking alcohol for a period of twenty-four hours before the beginning of the supervised visitation session.

 - Sole Managing Conservator in a Child Custody Case in Texas?